vineet0814/vineet0814.github.io/docs/pages/about.md

 # **About Me**

-Hi I am Vineet Gattani :wave:,<br>
+Hi I am Vineet :wave:,<br>
-I’m a fourth year PhD student in the School of Electrical, Computer and Energy Engineering at Arizona State University advised by Dr. Gautam Dasarathy.
-My research interests include statitical machine learning, statistics and signal processing.
+I recently graduated with a PhD in Electrical, Computer, and Energy Engineering from Arizona State University, where I was advised by Dr. Gautam Dasarathy.
+My research focused on statistical machine learning, statistics, and signal processing, with a strong emphasis on developing innovative and data-efficient approaches to complex data analysis problems.

 In my downtime I enjoy listening to audiobooks and hiking.